Duke in Australia

 HOUSING & MEALS

-In Darwin, Katoomba, and Sydney you will be stay in hostel-style accommodations, usually 4-8 people per room.
-Continental breakfast provided by the hostels.
-In Kakadu National Park and the Red Center, you will stay in tents.
+In Sydney, Katoomba, Darwin, Yungaburra, and Cairns you will stay in hostel-style accommodations, usually 4-8 people per room.
+Continental breakfast provided.
+In Kakadu National Park, you will stay in tents.
 All meals are provided while overnight camping.

 Cairns to the list above with hostel-style accommodations.
 Breakfasts are included.